 Earn one hour of General MCLE credit by reading the article below and answering the questions of the Self-Study MCLE test.
-Send your answers, along with a check for $20 ($30 for non-members), to the address on the test form.
+Send your answers, along with a check ($30 per credit hour for CCCBA members / $45 per credit hour for non-members), to the address on the test form.
+Certificates are dated as the day the form is received.

 The scenario is all too familiar – mom has been living alone, has dementia and is no longer able to live by herself or care for herself.
 Her physician has indicated that it is time to consider a facility to provide for her ongoing needs because providing in-home care is not feasible due to cost or the level of care needed.
 The doctor has recommended skilled nursing care for her.